xusky69/WFRP-API/README.md

 ### Main features:
 - **Blazing-fast** frontend built on top of Next.js + TailwindCSS
-- Native-like **PWA** experience made possible by Next.js PWA template
+- Native-like **PWA** experience made possible by the excellent Next.js PWA template, with offline support
 - Beautiful user experience thanks to the amazing [daisyUI](https://daisyui.com/) component library
-- Fully-featured Django **REST API** for performing CRUD operations on several relational data models described by the WFRP 4eth edition rulebook such as **Campaigns, Characters, Spells, Items, Enemies, etc**.
+- Fully-featured Django **REST API** for performing CRUD operations on several relational data models described by the WFRP 4eth edition rulebook such as **Campaigns, Characters, Spells, Items, Enemies, etc**; With support for querystring filtering
-- Integration with **AWS S3** (via django-storages) for storing & serving **user media** such as character avatars and bestiary illustrations.
+- Integration with **AWS S3** (via django-storages) for storing & serving **user media** such as character avatars and bestiary illustrations
 - Complete **dungeon-master panel** thanks to the Django admin panel
-- Full **docker** & compose support so you can host your own campaigns locally.
 - Secure **stateless authentication** handled via [iron-session](https://github.com/vvo/iron-session)
+- Full **docker** & compose support so you can host your own campaigns locally

-### To be done
+## To be done
 - Dungeon-master panel on the frontend side
 - Desktop UI layout support
 - Dice rolling tool
+- Skill-check tool

 ## Setting up development environment
 1. Clone repo & cd to root of the project